Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 It’s common for veterans with cubital tunnel syndrome to develop secondary conditions, including mental health disorders and arthritis, although not every veteran with the condition will experience these secondary conditions.

 For example, research shows that patients with cubital tunnel syndrome are at greater risk of developing anxiety and depression.
-It’s recommended patients with cubital tunnel syndrome be screened for anxiety and depression to help with early detection.
+It’s recommended that patients with cubital tunnel syndrome be screened for anxiety and depression to help with early detection.

 Check out our guide, What are VA Secondary Conditions? for more information!